BoQsc/lcd-monitor-samsung-c27r500fhr/README.md

 # lcd-monitor-samsung-c27r500fhr
  Curved 1080p Samsung LCD Monitor

-Initially this LCD Monitor requires manual correction of the colors, sharpness, contrast and brightness, to become appealing.
+Initially this LCD Monitor requires manual correction of the sharpness, contrast and brightness, to become appealing.

 The Color fix.